Abbitrate-Cibi/Cyclistic-Bike-Share-Customer-Conversion-Analysis/README.md

 ![Data Viz](./images/first_viz.png)

 * **Key Takeaways:**
-  * Subscribers account for the majority of overall trips (341,782 trips), but have a shorter average trip duration of **11.31 minutes**.
+  * Subscribers account for the majority of total bike trips (341,782 trips) in the overall data set, but have a shorter average trip duration of **11.31 minutes**.
-  * Customers represent a lower volume (23,095 trips), but spend significantly longer on each ride, averaging **35.29 minutes**.
+  * Customers represent a lower total number of trips(23,095 trips) in overall data set , but spend significantly longer on each ride, averaging **35.29 minutes**.
 * **Marketing Recommendation:** Create a targeted campaign highlighting the cost savings of an annual membership for long-duration rides.
 Emphasize that switching from pay-per-use passes to annual memberships eliminates extra per-minute charges incurred during extended trips.

 ---